s-ccs/LSLAutoBIDS/README.md

  Install the datalad library using the following command:
 ```
-conda install -c conda-forge datalad
+conda install -c conda-forge datalad=0.18.4
 ```
-If you donot have git and git-annex installed in your Operating System, you can give the installation instructions in the [datalad handbook.](https://handbook.datalad.org/en/latest/intro/installation.html.)
+If you donot have git and git-annex installed in your Operating System, you can install it seperately using the [datalad-installer](https://github.com/datalad/datalad-installer).

 ## Dataset
 Dataset refers to the recorded eeg data in the xdf format.